ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 MBTL GX made by U4ick (I reused & edited some of its assets for Nanaya's Arc Drive & Last Arc)

-[Fatih120 ](https://github.com/Fatih120) for making the Nanaya idle sprite edit
+[Fatih120 ](https://github.com/Fatih120) for making the Nanaya idle sprite edit (This idle sprite isn't used anymore but I'm still thankful for it!)

 [Waffle House stage](https://gamebanana.com/mods/367862) by [NOGAMES](https://gamebanana.com/members/2108630)